 No matter the shortage, either people or knowledge, it is our children that suffer.

 The New Lack Of Interest And Devastating Dropout Rates

 There are dramatic problems in our current system of education.
 What circumstances can exist that would push an exceptional teacher to leave a job they spent tens of thousands of dollars and years of their lives in education to achieve?

 To put this into context.
 You have started a job, your boss expects you to reach an extremely difficult goal.
-There is no support network to rely on so you have only your skill and determination to accomplish this goal.
+There is very little in the way of a network to rely on, so you have only your freshly learned skills and your determination to accomplish this goal.
 You are given a group 150-180 employees that are indifferent to your success or failure.
-The majority of this group of employees will attempt to do as little work for success as they possibly can.
+In fact the majority of this group of employees will attempt to do as little work for success as they possibly can.

-With this knowledge you have absolutely no authority over these employees.
+With this knowledge you have absolutely no real authority over these employees.
 You are unable to punish any willful lack of effort or indifference to your directions.
-If you criticize your employee’s to do better work or push them to do better, you may be punished.
-In addition your employees spouses will get involved and tell you and your boss that the employee is indeed working hard enough.
+If you criticize your employee’s to do better work or push them to be better, you may be the one punished by management.
+In addition your employees parents will get involved and tell you and your boss that the employee is indeed working hard enough and that you are at fault.
 Your employees know this and use it to their advantage.

-If you are having serious enough employee troubles your only recourse is to send them to Human Resources and they will decide any possible punishment.
-However more times than not Human Resources gives no punishment, and in turn visits with you on what you need to do better.
+If you are having serious enough employee troubles your only recourse is to send them to Human Resources (Front Office) and they will decide any possible punishment.
+However more times than not Human Resources gives little to no punishment, and in turn visits with you on what you need to do better.

 According to a study at the Learning Policy Institute, up to 30% of new teachers will give up and decide to leave teaching in the first 5 years.
 This is in conjunction with teacher enrollment programs dropping enrollment by 35%.
 And of those enrolled in teaching programs, graduates have dropped by an additional 23%.